deviant ART

 Sorry for the delay.
 I will get to it this weekend.

-Our club subscription, which would have expired December 21st, has been extended through the generosity of Leonard Clagett :iconleonardclagett:, early Scout and Donor, and now the first Patron of the Lost Book Club.
+Our club subscription, which would have expired December 21st, has been extended through the generosity of Leonard Clagett :iconjleoc:, early Scout and Donor, and now the first Patron of the Lost Book Club.
 Thank you Leonard!

 Dream Book Contest Now Open for Entries